A re-energized Hurricane Dorian rakes the Southeast U.S. coast

 Published Thursday, September 5, 2019 2:16AM EDT

-CHARLESTON, S.C. -- Hurricane Dorian raked the coastal Carolinas with howling, window-rattling winds and sideways rain Thursday, spinning off tornadoes and knocking out power to more than 200,000 homes and businesses as it pushed northward toward the dangerously exposed Outer Banks.
+CHARLESTON, S.C. -- Hurricane Dorian raked the Carolina coast with howling, window-rattling winds and sideways rain Thursday, spinning off tornadoes and knocking out power to more than 200,000 homes and businesses as it pushed northward toward the dangerously exposed Outer Banks.

-Leaving at least 20 people dead in its wake in the devastated Bahamas, Dorian made its way up the Eastern Seaboard, sweeping past Florida on Wednesday at a relatively safe distance.
-From there, the storm apparently grazed Georgia overnight, then hugged the South Carolina coast with more serious effects.
+Leaving at least 20 people dead in its wake in the Bahamas, Dorian swept past Florida on Wednesday at a relatively safe distance, grazed Georgia overnight, and then began hugging the South Carolina coastline with more serious effects.

-It strengthened briefly to a Category 3 hurricane, then dropped back to a Category 2, with winds of 110 mph, still a threat to hundreds of miles of coastline.
+It was a Category 2, blowing at 110 mph (177 kph) -- a far cry from the Category 5 that mauled the Bahamas, but still dangerous, and about 1 million people were warned to evacuate in the Carolinas.

 "Get to safety and stay there," North Carolina Gov. Roy Cooper said.
 "This won't be a brush-by.
 Whether it comes ashore or not, the eye of the storm will be close enough to cause extensive damage in North Carolina."